grecosalvatore/drift-lens/README.md

 ## References
 If you use the DriftLens, please cite the following papers:

-1) DriftLens methodology and evaluation
-The paper is currently **under review**.
+1) DriftLens methodology and evaluation is currently **under review**.
 The pre-print is available at:
 ```bibtex
 @misc{greco2024unsupervisedconceptdriftdetection,
       title={Unsupervised Concept Drift Detection from Deep Learning Representations in Real-time},